DISRUPTIVE INNOVATIONS IN ESTATE PLANNING (Electronic Wills)

 At the end of the day, the formalities required for execution of a will in Louisiana are designed to minimize the potential for fraud.
 The physical presence of the notary and witnesses helps to ensure everything is above board.
 Proponents of electronic wills would argue that it is easier to prevent fraud with an electronic will because the entire ceremony is recorded and preserved by the custodian of the electronic will.
 A counter to that argument would be that just off-camera, someone may have a gun pointed at the testator, or perhaps the entire ceremony was digitally altered or photo-shopped.

-Not surprisingly, companies such as Legal Zoom and Bequest, Inc. which runs the site www.willing.com, are very interested in the concept of electronic wills.
+Not surprisingly, companies in the business of “do it yourself” online estate planning are very interested in the concept of electronic wills.
 States without electronic will legislation will not likely welcome the concept because it may fail to adequately protect the public by (i) opening the door to unscrupulous out-of-state attorneys or off-shore companies, (ii) facilitating the unauthorized and online practice of law, (iii) failing to adequately protect against the likelihood of fraud.
 Regardless, this may be the brave new future world.

 Electronic wills will likely be a disruptive technology that may well put your friendly local attorney in the same box as a lonely taxi driver living in an Uber world.
 However, lawyers who embrace the technology could thrive.